NathanLouth/Aditus/README.md

 - Start Shadow Session to view a live RDP Session on a Server (Calls mstsc.exe)
 - Choose between control or view modes when shadowing

+#### Features in Development

+- Open program in the center of the screen
+- Allow option to keep program running once starting an RDP or Shaddow Session

 ## Getting Started

 ### Adding Servers